Law

 Your room’s shape will also impact how much heating you need.
 If you have an open staircase that can’t be walled off, the entire hallway and staircase will be considered part of the heating assessment.

-One quirk around the act is that older, draughtier homes can sometimes have an easier time meeting heating standard compared to newer, drier homes.
-The reason for this is that heating is only required for the living area.
+One previous quirk around the act is that older, draughtier homes sometimes had an easier time meeting heating standard compared to newer, drier homes.
+The reason for this is that heating is only required for the living area and because newer homes tend to be more open plan, a significant heat pump was required to meet the standards.
+On the other hand, the living room in an older property tended to be smaller.

 Healthy Homes Standard #4 Ventilation